-(Auditing Standards Committee Statement No. 240, paragraph 29; No. 330, paragraphs 5 and 20) [Mid-tier, and small and medium-sized audit firms]
+(Auditing Standards Statement No. 240, paragraph 29) [Mid-tier, and small and medium-sized audit firms]

-The engagement team identified a risk of material misstatement due to fraud in the cutoff of revenue, extracted samples from sales transactions one week before and after the year-end, and cross-checked these against shipping slips, receipts, etc.
+2The engagement team identified a risk of material misstatement due to fraud in the cutoff of revenue, extracted samples from sales transactions one week before and after the year-end, and cross-checked these against shipping slips, receipts, etc.